JKT Announces Support From 15 more Elected Officials as Support Grows Statewide

 About Jonathan Kreiss-Tomkins

-Jonathan Kreiss-Tomkins, born and formed in Sitka, represented Southeast Alaska’s Outer Coast for 10 years in the State House.
-He first won election at age 23 after leaving college without a degree to launch a grassroots campaign, traveling by ferry and floatplane to knock on nearly every door across Southeast Alaska.
-He defeated an established incumbent by 32 votes and helped create the Bipartisan Coalition.
+Jonathan Kreiss-Tomkins (JKT), born and raised in Sitka, represented Southeast Alaska’s island communities for 10 years in the State House.
+He first won election at age 23 after leaving college without a degree to launch a grassroots campaign, traveling by ferry and floatplane to knock on nearly every door across Southeast Alaska, defeating an established incumbent by 32 votes.